 Make sure the remote is working

-The reason electrics and other signals cause issues is that the receiver built into your garage door opener can’t accept more than one frequency at a time.
-This means if there’s something that’s emitting a similar frequency to the one your garage door opener uses, it blocks the signal and stops it from picking up on it.
+The reason electronics and other signals cause issues is that the receiver built into your garage door opener can’t accept more than one frequency at a time.
+This means if there’s something that’s emitting a similar frequency to the one your garage door opener uses, it blocks the signal and stops your remote from picking up on it.

 The simplest way to test this is to use the manual door opening button.
-If your garage door has a manual, wired button that works every time, this means that it’s likely that you’re experiencing signal interference.
+If your garage door has a manual, wired button that works every time, then it’s likely that you’re experiencing signal interference.

 Testing for interference

 There’s a simple way to check whether your garage door is suffering from electrical interference.
-It’s recommended that you have someone helping, as this is going to massively speed up the process.
+It’s recommended to have someone help out to massively speed up the process.

 - Find your circuit breaker box, and switch off everything except the power to your garage door opener.